Pioneering to make "poor land bloom"

 "Supporting" startups in difficult areas

 With timely support, many ethnic minority youth in the mountainous areas of Thanh Hoa have successfully started their own businesses.
-According to statistics, Thanh Hoa province currently has over 1,300 economic models owned by ethnic minority youth, accounting for over 17% of economic models owned by youth in the province.
+According to statistics, Thanh Hoa province currently has over 1,300 economic models owned by ethnic minority youth, accounting for over 17% of economic models owned by youth in the whole province.

 The start-up models of ethnic minority youth in Thanh Hoa province have promoted production and business activities in mountainous areas, while spreading the spirit of entrepreneurship among ethnic minorities in the province.